MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/start-an-audio-conference-over-the-phone-without-a-pin.md

 > [!Note]
 > Para obter informações sobre como iniciar uma audioconferência de áudio sem um PIN no Microsoft Teams, consulte [Iniciar uma audioconferência de áudio por telefone sem um PIN no Microsoft Teams](/MicrosoftTeams/start-an-audio-conference-over-the-phone-without-a-pin-in-teams).

-Pode ser frustrante para os usuários que discarem para uma reunião que será mantida no lobby da reunião ouvindo música porque o organizador de reunião do Skype for Business não iniciou a reunião.
+Pode ser frustrante para os usuários que discam para uma reunião serem realizadas no lobby da reunião ouvindo música porque o organizador da reunião do Skype for Business ainda não iniciou a reunião.

 If a meeting organizer calls in to the meeting, by default, a PIN is required to start a meeting.
 You can set it up so that anyone can dial in to a meeting and not be prompted for a PIN to start the meeting.
 You can use the Skype for Business admin center to enable or disable this setting for a single user.